LuisSalvadorHeysen/BitcoinBot/README.md

 ## ⚠️ Disclaimer

 This project is for **educational purposes only**.
 It is not financial advice.
-Stock trading involves substantial risk of loss.
+Stock and crypto trading involve substantial risk of loss.
 Always do your own research and consider consulting with a financial advisor before making investment decisions.

 ## 📞 Contact